Plymouth Naval Memorial: History

 The Plymouth memorial also bears the names of sailors from Australia, South Africa, and India.
-The Plymouth Naval Memorial commemorates 7,251 sailors of the World War I and 15,933 of the World War II.
+The Plymouth Naval Memorial commemorates 7,251 sailors of World War I and 15,933 of World War II.

 Other memorials in Halifax and Victoria in Canada, Auckland, New Zealand, Mumbai, India, Chittagong, Bangladesh, and Hong Kong commemorate sailors who came from those parts of the Commonwealth.
 The Newfoundland Memorial at Beaumont Hamel in France bears the names of 229 Newfoundland sailors lost at sea during World War I.

 The memorial is maintained by the Commonwealth War Graves Commission.
 It became a Grade II listed building in 1975, upgraded to Grade II* in 1998, and was further upgraded to Grade I in May 2016 for the centenary of the Battle of Jutland.

 Location

 The memorial is situated centrally on The Hoe which looks directly towards Plymouth Sound.

 Design

 The memorial features a central obelisk, with names of the dead arranged according to the year of death.
 Those for the First World War are on panels affixed to the obelisk's base; those for the Second World War are on panels set into the surrounding wall.
 Within each year, the names are grouped by service, then by rank and surname.